yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 ## SQL Based

 The [SQLQuery] class is used to query the space using SQL-like syntax.
-The query statement includes only the {{WHERE}} clause.
+The query statement includes only the `WHERE` clause.
 The selection aspect of a SQL statement is embedded in other parameters for a SQL query.

 See the [SQLQuery] for details.

 ## Space Iterator

 The {javadoc6:org/openspaces/core/IteratorBuilder|IteratorBuilder} with the {javadoc6:com/j_spaces/core/client/GSIterator|GSIterator} allows you to iterate over large amount of space objects in a **paging approach**.
-It avoids the need to retrieve the entire result set in one batch as the {{readMultiple}} since it is fetching the result set in batches.
+It avoids the need to retrieve the entire result set in one batch as the `readMultiple` since it is fetching the result set in batches.
 This optimizes the resource utilization (memory and CPU) involved when executing the query both at the client and server side.

 See the [Paging Support with Space Iterator] for details.

 # ReadIfExists and Read Operations

-The two forms of the {{Read}} operations query the space for an object that matches the template/[SQLQuery] provided.
+The two forms of the `Read` operations query the space for an object that matches the template/[SQLQuery] provided.
 If a match is found, a copy of the matching object is returned.
-If no match is found, {{null}} is returned.
-Passing a {{null}} reference as the template will match any object.
+If no match is found, `null` is returned.
+Passing a `null` reference as the template will match any object.

 Any matching object can be returned.
 Successive Read requests with the same template may or may not return equivalent objects, even if no intervening modifications have been made to the Space.
-Each invocation of {{Read}} may return a new object even if the same object is matched in the space.
+Each invocation of `Read` may return a new object even if the same object is matched in the space.
 If you would like to Read objects in the same order they have been written into the space you should perform the read objects in a [FIFO mode|FIFO Support].

-A {{ReadIfExists}} operation will return a matching object, or a {{null}} if there is currently no matching object in the space.
-If the only possible matches for the template have **conflicting locks** from one or more other transactions, the {{timeout}} value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
-If at the end of that time no value can be returned that would not interfere with transactional state, {{null}} is returned.
-Note that, due to the remote nature of the space, {{Read}} and {{ReadIfExists}} may throw a {{RemoteException}} if the network or server fails prior to the {{timeout}} expiration.
+A `ReadIfExists` operation will return a matching object, or a `null` if there is currently no matching object in the space.
+If the only possible matches for the template have **conflicting locks** from one or more other transactions, the `timeout` value specifies how long the client is willing to wait for interfering transactions to settle before returning a value.
+If at the end of that time no value can be returned that would not interfere with transactional state, `null` is returned.
+Note that, due to the remote nature of the space, `Read` and `ReadIfExists` may throw a `RemoteException` if the network or server fails prior to the `timeout` expiration.

-A {{Read}} operation acts like a {{ReadIfExists}} except that it will wait until a matching object is found or until transactions settle, whichever is longer, up to the timeout period.
+A `Read` operation acts like a `ReadIfExists` except that it will wait until a matching object is found or until transactions settle, whichever is longer, up to the timeout period.

-In both read methods, a timeout of {{JavaSpace.NO_WAIT}} means to return immediately, with no waiting, which is equivalent to using a zero timeout.
-An {{IllegalArgumentException}} will be thrown if a negative timeout value is used.
+In both read methods, a timeout of `JavaSpace.NO_WAIT` means to return immediately, with no waiting, which is equivalent to using a zero timeout.
+An `IllegalArgumentException` will be thrown if a negative timeout value is used.

 {% tip %}
-The {{Read}} operation default timeout is {{JavaSpace.NO_WAIT}}.
+The `Read` operation default timeout is `JavaSpace.NO_WAIT`.
 {% endtip %}

 # takeIfExists and take Operations

-The {{take}} operations perform exactly like the corresponding {{read}} operations, except that the matching object is **removed** from the space on one atomic operation.
-Two {{take}} operations will **never return** copies of the same object, although if two equivalent objects were in the space the two {{take}} operations could return equivalent objects.
+The `take` operations perform exactly like the corresponding `read` operations, except that the matching object is **removed** from the space on one atomic operation.
+Two `take` operations will **never return** copies of the same object, although if two equivalent objects were in the space the two `take` operations could return equivalent objects.

-If a {{take}} returns a non-null value, the object has been removed from the space, possibly within a transaction.
+If a `take` returns a non-null value, the object has been removed from the space, possibly within a transaction.
 This modifies the claims to once-only retrieval: A take is considered to be successful only if all enclosing transactions commit successfully.
-If a {{RemoteException}} is thrown, the take may or may not have been successful.
-If an {{UnusableEntryException}} is thrown, the take {{removed}} the unusable object from the space.
+If a `RemoteException` is thrown, the take may or may not have been successful.
+If an `UnusableEntryException` is thrown, the take `removed` the unusable object from the space.
 If any other exception is thrown, the take did not occur, and no object was removed from the space.

-With a {{RemoteException}}, an object can be removed from a space and yet never returned to the client that performed the take, thus losing the object in between.
+With a `RemoteException`, an object can be removed from a space and yet never returned to the client that performed the take, thus losing the object in between.
 In circumstances in which this is unacceptable, the take can be wrapped inside a transaction that is committed by the client when it has the requested object in hand.

 If you would like to take objects from the space in the same order they have been written into the space you should perform the take objects in a [FIFO mode|FIFO Support].